 What Is Protein Powder?

 Protein powder is a condensed and powdered form of protein, made from either animal or plant sources.
-It can be created from eggs or milk.
+It can be created from eggs or milk (whey and casein).
 Or, if vegan, you can find protein powder made from peas, rice, soybeans, potatoes, and hemp.

 Is Protein Powder Healthy?

-As a rule of thumb, I also try to avoid added sugars and any kind of artificial flavoring.
+As a general rule, I try to avoid added sugars and any kind of artificial flavoring.
 Check the label to avoid hidden sugars because I've seen powders that contain as much as 23 grams of sugar per scoop.
-No thanks!

 What Are The Different Types?

-As mentioned above, you can get protein powder derived from plant or animal sources.
+You can get protein powder from plant or animal sources.

 Here are the 4 main types...

-*It is a fast-releasing protein, so it is easily absorbed and digested.
-Best for faster muscle restoration and growth. - Casein protein: Also derived from milk!
-You may have heard it called a โtime-releaseโ protein.
-Casein is a slow-releasing protein so it's often taken to help with muscle recovery.
+- Casein protein: Casein is a slow-releasing protein so it's often taken to help with muscle recovery.
 It also releases amino acids, slowly but consistently, over time.

 - Egg Protein: Generally made from egg whites, nixing the yolks.
 It's popular because egg whites provide high amounts of protein and an amino acid called leucine.